Odiabackend099/odiadev-adaqua-ai-website-2025/DEPLOYMENT_GUIDE.md

 ## 📞 **Support**

 If you encounter issues:
-1. Check Render logs for brain server
+1. Check Render logs for both frontend and backend services
-2. Check Vercel logs for frontend
+2. Verify environment variables are set correctly
-3. Verify environment variables are set
+3. Test endpoints individually
-4. Test endpoints individually
+4. Check Supabase dashboard for function logs
-5. Check Supabase dashboard for function logs
+5. Ensure CORS settings allow your Render domains

-**Your ODIADEV site is production-ready! 🎉**
+**Your ODIADEV site is production-ready on Render! 🎉**